ikhsan0000/SIAK-Schedule-parser-HTML-to-ICS/README.md

 ## Installation
 In order to run and/or develop this program, you need to setup the required environment first.
 Below are the steps:
-1. Install XAMPP that supports PHP5 and above (e.g XAMPP v3.2.4).
+1. Install XAMPP that supports PHP5 or above (e.g XAMPP v3.2.4).
 2. Install PostgreSQL version 10.10 or above.
 3. Create the required database and tables in PostgreSQL (refer to [database.txt](Database.txt))
 4. Adjust the database name, username, and password on [config_database.php](config_database.php), [admin_page.php](admin_page.php), [tabel_admin.php](tabel_admin.php), [send_one_event.php](send_one_event.php), and [send_all_event.php](send_all_event.php).